CurveDocs/curve-resources/docs/en/crvusd/liquidations.md

 Liquidations on Curve work differently from most other DeFi platforms.
 While most protocols liquidate a position instantly once it crosses a fixed price threshold, Curve introduces a more flexible mechanism called the **liquidation range**, where liquidation happens gradually.

-Simply put: when a loan enters the liquidation range, losses start to occur.
-If a loan's health reaches 0%, the position is **fully liquidated**.
-Liquidation does not happen at a single price point — instead, it’s a process that unfolds over time as the collateral price moves within the liquidation range.
+Simply put: A loan generally enters liquidation once the price of the collateral falls within the liquidation range.
+When this happens, losses start to occur.
+If a loan’s health reaches 0%, the position is fully liquidated.
+Liquidation does not happen at a single price point—instead, it’s a process that unfolds over time as the collateral price moves within the liquidation range.

 This system gives borrowers more time and more control compared to traditional liquidation methods.
 **Even if a loan briefly enters the liquidation range, it can potentially recover without being fully liquidated — avoiding the hard-liquidation penalties common on other platforms.**